filescanio/fsio-cli/README.md

       }
 ```

-c.
 Alternatively, you can set environment variables

 Unix:
 ```